 6.5 Maintenance of Staggered Terms.
 In order to conform to the provisions of Article II, Section 8 of the Senate Constitution which specifies that approximately half of the faculty senators shall be elected each year, the Senate Clerk shall review the representation of each voting unit each year.
 If due to changes in voting unit size or for any other reason, the terms of the senators representing that voting unit cease to be staggered, the Senate Clerk shall restore the imbalance by specifying that an appropriate number of senators be elected for one-year terms.
 The elected senators shall be distributed between the one- and two-year terms according to the number of votes received in the election with those receiving the higher numbers being assigned the two-year terms.

 6.6 Use of University Funds.
-No University funds shall be spent for production or distribution of any campaign statements.
+No University resources shall be used for production or distribution of any campaign materials.

 7. Conducting Elections

 7.1 The Senate Clerk will publish the dates for the nominating period and the election.
 If the voting unit is unable to hold the nominating period and election on the dates specified by the Senate Clerk, the voting unit shall hold the nominating period and election as soon as possible in order to elect senators prior to the organizational meeting.

 7.2 The voting unit contact is responsible for conducting the election of faculty to the Senate.

 7.3 Nominating Period.
 The nominating period shall be 7 consecutive calendar days in length.
 All nominations and expressions of willingness to serve must be submitted to the voting unit contact during the allotted period.
 Self-nominations are allowed.
 If all members of the electorate have submitted either their willingness or unwillingness to serve, the voting unit contact may prematurely close the nominating period and move on to the election period.